pmelchior/usrp-sciprog/bios/bio.md

 My name is Ishani Kulkarni, I am a rising sophomore, computer science major, from Princeton University.
 I love dogs.
-My name is Fatima Zaidouni, I am a rising senior, physics and astronomy major, from the university of rochester.
+My name is Fatima Zaidouni, I am a rising senior.I am a physics and astronomy major, from the university of rochester.
 I love cats.
 I am an international student from Morocco.
+The last book I read was goodbye, things by Fumio Sasaki